-From the time I was a small child, I have always been intrigued by the written word.
-From checking out children’s books at my local library to reading the newspaper out loud to my parents, words have always moved and compelled me.
+Every since I was a small child, I have always been intrigued by the written word.
+Checking out children’s books at my local library to reading the newspaper out loud to my parents, words have always moved and compelled me.

 Fast forward to my adult life – I went on to receive a journalism degree, but six months after graduation I had severe headaches and sensitivity to light prompting me to go see an eye doctor for the first time in my life.
 I was diagnosed with uveitis in its most aggressive form and within a few years I was totally blind.
 Despite this diagnosis my love for the written word did not diminish.
 I took my journalism degree and disability and reinvented myself.
 As some people say “you take lemons and make lemonade”.

 I launched my freelance writer career by using my writing skills to make a difference.
 It was the tool that allowed me to portray the disabled community in a more positive light than what is traditionally seen in news media.
 I began my journey by volunteering at disABILITY LINK, an independent living center.
 There I wrote and edited a newsletter that blossomed into a paid position, providing information and resources to people with disabilities.
 This passion and journalism experience landed me a column in DIALOGUE Magazine writing career profiles on people who are visually impaired lasting 17 years.